rogercbe/LaravelTableSorter/Readme.md

 {{ $users->pagination() }}
 ...
 ```
-`sortLinks()` is a helper that will render the table headers that you specified with basic functionality, creating the links to sort ascending or descending aswell as inserting arrows to show the direction.
+The method `sortLinks()` is a helper that will render the table headers that you specified with basic functionality, creating the links to sort ascending or descending aswell as inserting arrows to show the direction.
 The default view can be published to edit it, or you can specify your own by creating a `sortLinksView` property on your model.
 It accepts a path to a view as a parameter aswell.

-`pagination()` delegates to `links()` method from laravel paginator appending the get request values needed to sort.
+The method `pagination()` delegates to `links()` method from laravel paginator appending the get request values needed to sort.
 You are free to use either, and append the values yourself, it is just a helper.

 ## Contributing
-You are welcome to contribute to the package by submitting a Pull Request.
+You are more than welcome to contribute to the package by submitting a [Pull Request](https://github.com/rogercbe/LaravelTableSorter/pulls).

 ## License
 The MIT License (MIT).
-Please see [License File](https://github.com/yajra/laravel-datatables/blob/master/LICENSE.md) for more information.
+Please see [License File](https://github.com/rogercbe/LaravelTableSorter/blob/master/License) for more information.